 It’s important for lawyers to focus on the specific details and content of engagement letters.
 Still, that doesn’t mean that each one has to be a time-consuming task.
 By using automation tools to streamline the process, lawyers can free up time that they can spend serving clients.

-Lawyaw’s cloud-based document automation software makes it easy to turn a firm’s existing Word files into reusable templates.
-And, with Lawyaw’s integration with Clio, firms can also automatically populate their templates with appropriate client and matter information, straight from Clio.
+Clio Draft’s cloud-based document automation software makes it easy to turn a firm’s existing Word files into reusable templates.
+Firms can also automatically populate their Clio Draft templates with appropriate client and matter information, straight from Clio Manage.

 This means that law firms can easily create law firm engagement letter templates quickly, easily.
 And, with less risk of manual error.
 Firms can also send, receive, and track legal documents that require e-signatures, too.